pachyderm/pachyderm/doc/cookbook/example_developer_workflow.md

 4. Update-pipeline using template with tagged image

 In this step, your CI/CD infrastructure would use the pipeline.json template that was checked in, and fill in the git commit SHA for the version of the image that should be used in this pipeline.
-It will then use pachctl&#39;s &quot;update-pipeline&quot; command to push it to pachyderm.
+It will then use ``pachctl``&#39;s ``update-pipeline`` command to push it to pachyderm.

 5. Pull tagged image from registry

 Pachyderm handles this part automatically for you, but we include it here for completeness.
 When the production pipeline is updated with the pipeline.json file that has the correct image tag in it, it will automatically restart all pods for this pipeline with the new image.

-### Tracing provenance
+## Tracing provenance

-When looking at a job using pachctl&#39;s &quot;inspect-job&quot; command, you can the exact image tag that produced the the commits in that job, bridging from data provenance to code provenance.
+When looking at a job using pachctl&#39;s ``inspect-job`` command, you can the exact image tag that produced the the commits in that job, bridging from data provenance to code provenance.

-### Summary
+## Summary

 Pachyderm can provide data provenance and reproducibility to your production data science applications by integrating it with your existing continuous integration and continuous deployment workflows, or creating new workflows using standard technologies.